datalad-handbook/book/docs/basics/101-133-containersrun.rst

 for the handbook, and it contains the relevant Python setup for the analysis.
 Its recipe lives in the handbook's `resources repository <https://github.com/datalad-handbook/resources>`_.
-If you're curious how to create a Singularity image, the :find-out-more:`on this topic <fom-container-creation>` has some pointers:
+If you are curious how to create a Singularity image, the :find-out-more:`on this topic <fom-container-creation>` has some pointers:

 .. index::
    pair: build container image; with Singularity